frederic-perez/AmE-dictionary/data/abbreviations+.md

 __T-storm__ Thunderstorm.
 __TBD__ To Be Determined/Defined/Decided/Done/Developed/Discussed...
 __TBH__ To be honest.
+__TFG__ Abbreviation of “The Former Guy.”
+The use of “The Former Guy” as a way of referring to Donald Trump was inspired by President Joe Biden dismissively referring to him as “the former guy” when pivoting away from questions about his predecessor during a February 2021 town hall.
 __TLA__ Three letter acronym. _Digital clinical safety (DCS—yes, another TLA) refers to the systems set up to prevent patients and staff from being harmed as a result of digital technologies used in healthcare._
 __TM__ :three: Trascendental meditation.
 __TMI__ Too much information.